Canal Institucional

-Canal Institucional is a Colombian public Terrestrial television channel launched on February 2, 2004 to replace Canal A after its merger with the programmer Audiovisuales.
+Canal Institucional is a Colombian public Terrestrial television channel launched on February 2, 2004, to replace Canal A after its merger with the programmer Audiovisuales.

 The television station broadcasts the sessions of the Congress of the Republic and other governmental institutional programs, which until 2003 were broadcast by Señal Colombia in co-production with the Canal Congreso.

 History

-On February 2, 2004, the channel was born under the name "Señal Colombia Institucional", replacing Canal A. As a measure to the public television crisis that year, the channel was created under the control of Inravisión and operated by the programming company Audiovisuales.
+The channel was approved on June 19, 2003.
+70% of the programming was going to be devited to the Congress while the remaining 30% was given to government activities.
+On February 2, 2004, the channel was born under the name "Señal Colombia Institucional", replacing Canal A. It launched with an Andean condor as its symbol, designed by Misty Wells of Wells & Zen Associates.
+As a measure to the public television crisis that year, the channel was created under the control of Inravisión and operated by the programming company Audiovisuales.
 However, in October of that year, after the dissolution of Inravisión and Audiovisuales by the national government, the channel has since been operated by RTVC Sistema de Medios Públicos.